-Whittier College art and visual studies majors graduate with a wide variety of opportunities before them.
+Art and visual studies majors graduate from Whittier College with a wide variety of opportunities before them.

 Simone Weinstein-Grossman ’12